duckietown/gym-duckietown-agent/README.md

 ## Setup

-To get started, clone this git repository and enter the project directory:
+To get started, fork or clone this git repository and `cd` into the project directory:

     git clone https://github.com/duckietown/gym-duckietown-agent.git && cd gym-duckietown-agent

-Now, you will start the Docker containers (always make sure to have the latest simulator).
-During the first start this will download the ~2GB `duckietown/gym-duckietown-server` container.
-This might take a while depending on your bandwidth.
+Now, start the Docker containers (always make sure to have the latest simulator).
+On first start this will download the ~2GB `duckietown/gym-duckietown-server` container.
 Due to layer caching, successive starts should be significantly faster.

-There are [several challenges](http://docs.duckietown.org/AIDO/out/ml_primer.html) to run.
+[Several competition challenges](http://docs.duckietown.org/AIDO/out/ml_primer.html) are available to run.

 ### To run the Lane Following (LF) task: